 FRESHMAN SEMINAR (BU1009) 0.5 credit

-The Sophomore Seminar course is designed to further develop and apply interests and strengths into specific career pathways: Science, Technology, Engineering, and Math (STEM); Health and Social Services; Arts and Communications; and Business and Law.
+The Junior Seminar course is designed to further develop and apply interests and strengths into specific career pathways: Science, Technology, Engineering, and Math (STEM); Health and Social Services; Arts and Communications; and Business and Law.
 Students will explore specific careers within their chosen pathway.
-Note: This course is a graduation requirement.
+The college planning and application process will be explored i depth.
+Principles of personal finance will be conclude the final leg of the course.
+Note: This course is a graduation requirement for the class of 2026 and beyond.
 This class may be offered in an online environment.